apache/ozone/.github/ci.md

 It is triggered each time a pull request is created or synchronized, (ie when the remote branch is pushed to.)
 It is also "scheduled" on the master branch twice a day, (00:30 and 12:30).
 (Those are the runs [here](https://github.com/apache/ozone/actions/workflows/post-commit.yml?query=event%3Aschedule++) which are marked "scheduled", and have no branch label.)

 The build-branch workflow is divided into a number of different jobs, most of which run in parallel.
-Each of the jobs, (except "build-info" and "compile",) runs a subset of the test suite.
-They are all described below.
+Each job is described below.

+Some of the jobs are defined using GA's 'build matrix' feature.
+This allows you define similar jobs with a single job definition.
+Any differences are specified in a list of values for a specific key.
+For example, the 'compile' job uses the matrix feature to compile with different versions of java.
+In it, the 'java' key has a list of values which specify which version of java to use, (8 or 11.)

+The jobs currently using the 'build matrix' feature are: 'compile', 'basic', 'acceptance' and 'integration'.
+These jobs also use GA's fail-fast flag to cancel the other jobs in the same matrix, if one fails.
+For example, in the 'compile' job, if the java 8 build fails, the java 11 build will be cancelled due to this flag, but the other jobs outside the 'compile' matrix are unaffected.

+While the fail-fast flag only works within a matrix job, the "Cancelling" workflow, (described below,) works across jobs.

 #### build-info job